chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/How-do-we-avoid-incoherence-in-the-ecosystem.md

-## Source: 'How do we prevent incoherence in the Ecosystem?'
+## Source: 'How do we avoid incoherence in the Ecosystem?'

 https://discourse.purescript.org/t/how-do-we-avoid-ecosystem-incoherence-in-the-future/209/